 Before starting graduate school at Maryland, I graduated Phi Beta Kappa and summa cum laude from the University of Tennessee, Knoxville with a Bachelor of Arts in Political Science.
 I am also a graduate of the Chancellor’s Honors Program at UT.
 Outside of academia, I have interned for a U.S. Senator’s field office and on the Hill for the Senate Foreign Relations Committee.

-For more information about my academic qualifications, including working papers and those that have been invited for resubmission, please see my CV..
+For more information about my academic qualifications, including publications, please see my CV..